-Temporary employees employeed directly by the employer are common-law employees who will need to be counted.
+Temporary employees employed directly by the employer are common-law employees who will need to be counted.

-Temporary workers may be eligible for treatment as variable-hour employees (see Q&A 92) if their hours are expected to fluctuate.
-Simply being a short-term employee does not make a worker variable hour or seasonal.
+Temporary workers may be eligible for treatment as variable-hour employees (see Q&A 92) if their hours are

 In situations in which the employer receiving the worker's services is the common-law employer, an offer of coverage made by the temporary staffing firm "on behalf of" the employer will be considered to be an offer of coverage by the employer.
 In order for an offer of coverage to be "on behalf of" the employer, the employer must pay a higher fee to the temporary staffing firm for those employees who enroll in the temporary staffing firm's plan.
 In other words, if the contract provides for a flat fee per employee placement regardless of whether the employee enrolls in the staffing company's coverage, the employer will not be considered to have made an offer of coverage.